UT-Austin-RPL/amago/index.markdown

 <h4>
 Above, we use several single-task instructions to evaluate the exploration capabilities of various ablations.
 As tasks require more exploration and adaptation to new world layouts, AMAGO's memory and relabeling become essential to success.
-Multi-step goals require considerable generalization, and AMAGO qualitatively demonstrates a clear understanding of the instruction with sample videos below. <br><br>
+Multi-step goals require considerable generalization, and AMAGO qualitatively demonstrates a clear understanding of the instruction.
+Sample videos are shown below; these tasks are prompted by the user at test-time, and each video represents just one of the thousands of instructions an agent was trained on.

+<br><br>
 </h4>

 <table border="0" cellspacing="10" cellpadding="0" align="center">